-Mrs. Hallman organizes and manages many of the Business Innovation Group’s student events and programs.
-Mrs. Hallman also recently received her National Business Incubator Association (NBIA) Incubator Management Certification.
+Suzanne Hallman organizes and manages many of the Business Innovation Group’s student events and programs.
+She also recently received her National Business Incubator Association (NBIA) Incubator Management Certification.

-Mrs. Hallman studied HR management at Georgia Southern, receiving an MBA in 2003.
-She commuted to Savannah for a work in staffing for 5 years while in college and after finishing her degrees.
-She began working Northland Cable Advertising in 2007, helping companies build marketing campaigns.
-In 2010, Mrs. Hallman helped her husband start a small video production company, Stouthouse Media.
+Hallman studied HR management at Georgia Southern, receiving an MBA in 2003.
+She commuted to Savannah for work in staffing for five years while in college and after finishing her degrees.
+She began working for Northland Cable Advertising in 2007, helping companies build marketing campaigns.
+In 2010, Hallman helped her husband start a small video production company, Stouthouse Media.
 She used her business management and networking skills to help Stouthouse grow, gaining invaluable experience in entrepreneurship along the way.
-Mrs. Hallman was hired in August 2013 as Business Advisor for the virtual incubator program, GENIE at Georgia Southern University.
+Hallman was hired in August 2013 as Business Advisor for the virtual incubator program, GENIE, at Georgia Southern University.
 She is excited about this opportunity to put her degrees and experience to work to help build the entrepreneurial ecosystem in the region.

 Assistant Director Research, CBAER

 As a member of the Center for Business Analytics and Economic Research (CBAER) team since 2007, Ben McKay has led numerous research projects throughout Georgia.
 These projects include economic impact analysis, market research, survey research, data analysis, strategic planning and community needs assessments.
 These projects have been used by clients to secure external funding from public and private sources, increase their profile, identify market demand, determine project and policy feasibility, and aid in their efforts to plan for the future.
 Many of these projects have had positive job growth and retention as outcomes.